The traveling salesman problem for lines, balls and planes: Abstract

 \section{Abstract}

-We revisit the traveling salesman problem with neighborhoods (TSPN) and obtain several approximation algorithms.
-These constitute either improvements over previously best approximations achievable in comparable times (for unit disks in the plane), or first approximations ever (for hyperplanes and lines in $\RR^d$, and unit balls in $\RR^3$).
+We revisit the traveling salesman problem with neighborhoods (TSPN) and propose several new approximation algorithms.
+These constitute either first approximations (for hyperplanes, lines, and balls in $\RR^d$, for $d\geq 3$) or improvements over previous approximations achievable in comparable times (for unit disks in the plane).

-(I) Given a set of $n$ hyperplanes in $\RR^d$, a TSP tour that is at most $O(1)$ times longer than the optimal can be computed in $O(n)$ time, when $d$ is constant.
+(I) Given a set of $n$ hyperplanes in $\RR^d$, a TSP tour whose length is at most $O(1)$ times the optimal can be computed in $O(n)$ time, when $d$ is constant.

-(II) Given a set of $n$ lines in $\RR^d$, a TSP tour that is at most $O(\log^3 n)$ times longer than the optimal can be computed in polynomial time, when $d$ is constant.
+(II) Given a set of $n$ lines in $\RR^d$, a TSP tour whose length is at most $O(\log^3 n)$ times the optimal can be computed in polynomial time for all $d$.

-(III) Given a set of $n$ unit disks in the plane or $n$ unit balls in $\RR^3$, we improve the approximation ratios relying on a black box that computes a good approximate tour for a set of points in the ambient space (in our case, these are the centers of a subset of the disks or the balls).
+(III) Given a set of $n$ unit balls in $\RR^d$, a TSP tour whose length is at most $O(1)$ times the optimal can be computed in polynomial time, when $d$ is constant.

 \textbf{ Keywords}: Traveling salesman, group Steiner tree, linear programming, minimum-perimeter rectangular box, approximation algorithm, lines, planes, hyperplanes, unit disks and balls.